ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/mssql/mssql_remote.md

 ## Opening the MSSQL Ports on your Firewall

-Dependent upon on whether or not your server resides behind a dedicated or shared firewall, The following documentation will guide you through securely opening the MSSQL ports;
+Dependent upon on whether or not your server resides behind a dedicated or shared firewall, The following documentation will guide you through securely opening the MSSQL ports:

 Dedicated Firewall: [https://docs.ukfast.co.uk/network/firewalls/dedi\_lockdown.html](https://docs.ukfast.co.uk/network/firewalls/dedi_lockdown.html)